bdastur/deploy-rundeck/README.md

 # deploy-rundeck
 ----

-Deployment and operational tools for runeck
+Deployment and operational tools for rundeck